ManveerBasra/InstagramAnalytics/README.md

 Or you can download it from https://sites.google.com/a/chromium.org/chromedriver/

 ### Add information into ig_access.py
-In `ig_access.py` in lines 9-10 add your Instagram username, password, and location of chromedriver.exe on your computer.
+In `user_config.ini` add your Instagram username, password, and location of chromedriver.exe on your computer.